 Paper clay can dry more quickly than regular clay, as the moisture tends to evaporate much faster.
 Potters are also known to ‘force dry’ their paper clay, the benefits being when you dry work more quickly there is less chance of it cracking.
 The firing and glazing process for paper clay can be the same as regular clay (although some potters do fire paper clay at a slightly higher temperature), but you won’t need to make any amendments to your normal routine.
 Be aware that the extra fibers which make the work so strong in the building can mean the fired work becomes more porous (when the paper fibers burn away during firing), and it can make the work slightly more fragile to handle afterward.

 Typically potters use paper clay for hand building.
 You can throw paper clay, but it doesn’t tend to stretch quite as easily as regular clay.
 If you are throwing with regular clay, then you can make paper clay with any scraps of clay that are left over from your throwing.
-Note that paper clay is best used within about two weeks of making it; this is because over time the fibres in the clay can start to disintegrate, meaning the properties of the clay change completely.
+Note that paper clay is best used within about two weeks of making it; this is because over time the fibers in the clay can start to disintegrate, meaning the properties of the clay change completely.

 Yes, it’s fairly easy to make your own paper clay.
 As a general rule if you’re making a lighter piece of work, then add less paper and if you’re making a heavier piece then add more.
 You’ll need clay slip and paper pulp, and it is recommended that to make ‘10 – 15 pounds of clay, you’ll need two gallons of recycled clay slip’.
 If you’re using paper fibers like newspaper or printer paper, then a good tip is to mix in a tablespoon of bleach and then re-mix it before adding it to the clay slip, so mold cannot develop.
 Pour three handfuls of your paper fiber into your clay slip and mix well for around 20 minutes, making sure the consistency is completely smooth.